Buy or Sell Transocean Ltd. (RIG) Stock Now | Don't Try to Be a Top Gun

 Sponsored

-The average price from analysts is $4.42, which is $0.3 above the current price.
 RIG currently public float of 653.59M and currently shorts hold a 9.87% ratio of that float.
-Today, the average trading volume of RIG was 19.09M shares.
+Today, the average trading volume of RIG was 19.08M shares.

 RIG’s Market Performance

-RIG stocks went up by 4.46% for the week, with a monthly jump of 10.95% and a quarterly performance of -10.29%, while its annual performance rate touched 1.90%.
-The volatility ratio for the week stands at 4.44% while the volatility levels for the past 30 days are set at 6.05% for Transocean Ltd. The simple moving average for the period of the last 20 days is 5.25% for RIG stocks with a simple moving average of 3.27% for the last 200 days.
+RIG stocks went down by -4.04% for the week, with a monthly jump of 6.27% and a quarterly performance of -15.44%, while its annual performance rate touched -5.57%.
+The volatility ratio for the week stands at 5.32% while the volatility levels for the past 30 days are set at 5.43% for Transocean Ltd. The simple moving average for the period of the last 20 days is -0.79% for RIG stocks with a simple moving average of -2.07% for the last 200 days.

 Analysts’ Opinion of RIG